Batty Langley's

 Architecture and interiors

 Batty Langley's occupies a row of 1724 Georgian houses in Spitalfields, the historic quarter of Huguenot weavers.
-The 29 rooms spread across several levels, each with its own decor: carved canopies, marble fireplaces, floral wallpapers, exposed beams.
-Some incorporate authentic 18th-century elements, others riff on reinterpreted baroque.
-The whole blends period furniture and contemporary touches, with no uniformity intended.
+The 29 rooms spread over several levels, each with its own decor: carved canopies, marble fireplaces, floral wallpapers, exposed beams.
+Some incorporate authentic XVIIIᵉ elements, others play on reinterpreted baroque.
+The whole mixes period furniture and contemporary touches, with no deliberate uniformity.

 Highlights

-• 29 rooms with unique decors, from neo-gothic to rococo, no two interiors alike
+• 29 rooms with unique decors, from neo-Gothic to rococo, no two interiors identical

-• 1724 Georgian houses restored, with period panelling and marble fireplaces
+• 1724 Georgian houses restored, period panelling and marble fireplaces

 • Spitalfields district, 5 minutes on foot from Brick Lane and the vintage market

-• 9.5/10 Booking score from 742 reviews, praising the originality of the decors
+• Booking score of 9.5/10 from 742 reviews, praising the originality of the decors

 • Room service available, breakfast served in a panelled room with stained glass